Fatagar

-Fatagar (Amharic: ፈጠጋር) was a historical province that separated Muslim and Christian dominions in the medieval Horn of Africa.
+Fatagar (Amharic: ፈጠጋር Faṭagār) was a historical province that separated Muslim and Christian dominions in the medieval Horn of Africa.
 In the eleventh century it was part of the Muslim states, then was invaded by the Christian kingdom led by Emperor Amda Seyon I, after which it would serve as central district in, and home of multiple rulers of, the Ethiopian Empire in the 15th century.

 Location

 In the 1560's Fatagar operated by alternating between two Centres: Dembiya and Oda Nabi.
 Fatagar separated Ifat from Shewa and was south of the kingdom of Lasta bounded by the region of Endagabatan in the north west.
 It is also described as having been located in eastern Ethiopia, where several kingdoms, such as Ifat, Mora, Dawaro, Hadiya and Bale, also existed.
 The area is now part of modern Shewa southeast of Addis Ababa.